-The Area Agency on Aging is committed to providing a professional and confidential atmosphere offering client-centered case management to adults age 60 and over in Dane County.
+The Area Agency on Aging is committed to providing a professional and confidential atmosphere offering culturally and linguistically appropriate client-centered case management to low-income adults age 60 and over in Dane County.
 The Area Agency on Aging policy is:

-- 1. Client-centered case management functions include issue identification, information giving and consultation, referral giving, follow-up, and assistance and advocacy and intervention. - 2.
-Case managers will treat all clients with dignity and respect, exercising professional judgment and ethics while maintaining confidentiality.
+1. Client-centered case management functions include issue identification, information giving and consultation, referral giving, follow-up, and assistance and advocacy and intervention.

-- 3. All clients will be offered the opportunity to receive an injury prevention/home safety check and assistance to eliminate home safety dangers. - 4.
-All clients will be provided with a directory that includes telephone numbers for the Aging and Disability Resource Center, Dane County Emergency Management's Disaster Preparedness Registry, Elder Abuse Helpline, and Senior Focal Points.
+- 2. Case managers will treat all clients with dignity and respect, exercising professional judgment and ethics while maintaining confidentiality. - 3.
+All clients will be offered the opportunity to receive an injury prevention/home safety check and assistance to eliminate home safety dangers. - 4.
+All clients will be provided with a directory Case Management Bookmark that includes telephone numbers for the Aging and Disability Resource Center, Dane County Emergency Management's Disaster Preparedness Registry, Domestic Abuse Crisis Line, Elder Abuse Helpline, Home Safety Assessments, Mental Health 24-hour Crisis Line, and Senior Focal Points.